porres/pd-cyclone/README.md

 -------

-Copyright © 2003-2020 - Krzysztof Czaja, Fred Jan Kraan, Alexandre Porres, Derek Kwan, Matt Barber and others.
+Copyright © 2003-2020 - Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Porres, Derek Kwan, Matt Barber and others.

 This work is free.
 You can redistribute it and/or modify it under the terms of the BSD-3-Clause (aka Revised BSD License).
 See License.txt <https://github.com/porres/pd-cyclone/blob/cyclone0.4/LICENSE.txt> and <https://opensource.org/licenses/BSD-3-Clause> for more details.